priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **Behavior**

-1. Call retrieve conversation api with Status flag as NEW, OPEN, DEFAULT.
+1. Call retrieve conversation API with Status flag as NEW, OPEN, DEFAULT.

-2. If no conversation is found, create a new conversation.
+2. If no conversation is found, new conversation will be created.

 Status Behavior

-NEW: the previous conversation should be ended and new conversation is created.
+NEW: The previous conversation will get ended and new conversation will be created.

-OPEN: If the conversation is closed the OPEN it.
+OPEN: If the conversation is closed, it will be re-opened.

 DEFAULT: return the conversation as it is.